LoopKit/loopdocs/docs/loop-3/medtrum.md

 The Deactivate Patch should only be tapped when you are ready to halt insulin permanently and remove the patch.
 Once you select this row, you are asked if you want to deactivate and then you must provide authentication to do so.

 Once the patch is deactivated, use the Medtrum-provided tool to retract the needle before removing the patch.
 Remove the patch and then promptly remove the pump base (brain) from the patch and put it in a safe place.
-The easiest way to remove the base is to turn the patch upside down and gently press on the plastic tab to release to base.
+The easiest way to remove the base is to turn the patch upside down and gently press on the plastic tab to release the base.

 ### Patch State

 The Patch State refers to the patch itself, whereas [Status](#status) refers to the Bluetooth status.

-The icon shown in the Loop main screen may not be as specific as the string in the Patch State row.
+The icon shown in the *Loop* main screen may not be as specific as the string in the Patch State row.
 So if you see Patch Error with the stop sign on the main screen, tap on the icon to determine the exact issue.

 * **Active** (normal operation)
 * **Fault**